jlelong/LaTeX-Workshop-wiki/ExtraFeatures.md

 - Inverse and forward synctex

 To get started as a host, you need to:
-1. Start a LiveShare session
+1. Start a Live Share session
 2. Allow for port sharing when prompted.
 If you miss the prompt, execute the `Share` command.
 3. The PDF viewer and LaTeX compiler must be running on the host.
 4. Share your invitation link and start collaborating!